purvathakare/smartbus-ai/README.md

-# SmartBus AI — Vercel Edition
+# SmartBus AI

-Vercel-native React/Vite demonstration of a Smart School Bus Tracking System using an agentic workflow.
+Vite demonstration of a Smart School Bus Tracking System using an agentic workflow.

 ## Local UI
 ```bash